On this page

 Ongoing | Engage with Federal Government and state and territory government agencies and JSCs, including through working groups, as appropriate. |

-Skills Shortage Quarterly Report
+Occupation Shortage Report